Row Key Definition

 format.
 The row key in each record can be accessed via the rowkey

-function, and it is a struct
+function.
+It is a struct

 that has a field named id